evh111/aniframe/app/matrixController/devices/README.md

 section number:  |  0    1    2    3    4    5    6
 ```

+Next, we bring the `LAT` pin and the `OE` pin low to prepare the matrix's
+shift register to receive RGB data.

 Then, we write 3 of color data to the `R1`, `G1`, and `B1` pins to color
 a pixel on the top half.
 Then we write 3 bits to `R2`, `G2`, and `B2` to
 color the bottom half's pixel.
 Then, we write to the `CLK` pin
 to move to the next column.

 After we have written all data for this section, we write to the `LAT` pin
-to make the matrix display the data we just wrote to the section.
+to make the matrix display the data we just wrote to the current section.
+We also need to pull the `OE` (output enable) pin back high.

 We can repeat the process while incrementing the section address to
 draw a whole frame.